-Dr. Scott Giacomucci, DSW, LCSW, BCD, CGP, FAAETS, PAT regularly provides training in-services for clinical teams at various programs and treatment centers in the tri-state area.
+Dr. Scott Giacomucci, DSW, LCSW, BCD, CGP, FAAETS, TEP regularly provides training in-services for clinical teams at various programs and treatment centers in the tri-state area.
 These CEU trainings are uniquely tailored to the needs of your team while primarily focusing on enhancing group facilitation skills, learning experiential therapy techniques, and incorporating trauma-informed and/or trauma-focused approaches into your program.
 Previous program leaders have expressed that these trainings also significantly increase cohesion in their organization/team and help address burnout & vicarious trauma among staff.
 Did you know that most graduate programs do not include any group therapy training?

 Do Your Therapists Have Any Group Therapy Training?

 Are you an Inpatient, Residential, PHP, or IOP program primarily utilizing group therapy?
 Graduate counseling students are only require to take one short course in group counseling while social work accreditation does not require any group work course for MSW students.
 Your staff may be facilitating groups without any training or education in it which is not good practice!
 Group therapy is distinctly different from individual therapy and requires unique skills, theories, and training.
 We can help your team develop these competencies.
-Dr. Scott Giacomucci is Board-Certified in Sociometry, Psychodrama, & Group Psychotherapy and has received awards for his group work practice, scholarship, and teaching from multiple national or international societies (including ACA’s ASWG; IASWG; NASW; & ASGPP).
+Dr. Scott Giacomucci is a Board-Certified Trainer, Educator, & Practitioner in Sociometry, Psychodrama, & Group Psychotherapy (TEP) and has received awards for his group work practice, scholarship, and teaching from multiple national or international societies (including ACA’s ASWG; IASWG; NASW; & ASGPP).
 He has taught group work courses at multiple universities, addiction treatment centers, and outpatient centers.

 Do Your Groups Actively & Creatively Engage Clients?